Ant1m3ta/TouchButton/README.md

 # TouchButton
-Handy script for creating compact animator controllers.
+Handy script for creating touch buttons with ability to auto-generate animator controllers.